 This is a traditional edger, so it doesn’t have the same low sanding profile of the toekick-oriented Elan edger.

 Like the Elan, the Super 7R features an integrated dust collection system––something that a lot of competing edgers lack.

 The 7R has a newer style dust stack to attach a bag or vacuum hose.
 The hose is attached easily via

 a plastic rubber cuff, and the attachment rotates 210 degrees so you can swivel it in and out of closets and other tight spaces with ease.

 Its vulcanized rubber pad has an incorporated paper retaining screw and washer.
 Unlike the Elan edger, the Super 7R is only compatible with bolt-on paper.

 The Super 7R features individual casters, just like the Elan.
 Its twist-lock plug mechanism ensures that the cord won’t come undone as you move around the room.

-The Clarke 7R features a handy integrated light system to light up dark spaces.
+The American Sanders 7R features a handy integrated light system to light up dark spaces.

-No matter which one you pick––whether it’s the Lagler Elan or the Clarke Super 7R––you’re making a solid investment in a powerful edger that will help you create beautiful floors and save you time and frustration.
+No matter which one you pick––whether it’s the Lagler Elan or the American Sanders Super 7R––you’re making a solid investment in a powerful edger that will help you create beautiful floors and save you time and frustration.